 There are two types of virtual levels: basic and abstract.
 Basic virtual levels are those that correspond to actual physical levels.
 Abstract virtual levels do not correspond to physical levels.
-In the illustration, the 5 "Audx" levels are grouped under 'Mono'.
-The two AES levels are grouped under AES.
+In the illustration, the 5 "Audx" levels are grouped under 'Audio'.
 The two video levels are grouped under 'Video'.
-The groups 'Mono' and AES are also grouped under 'Audio'.

-The levels 'Video', 'Audio', 'Mono', and 'AES' are abstract levels; the other levels (e.g., HD) are basic levels.
+The levels 'Video' and 'Audio' are abstract levels; the other levels are basic levels.

-▲ If you have chosen a destination whose basic levels are grouped, the panel's selection buttons show only the bottom-most (or "leaf node") levels.
+▲ If you have chosen a destination whose basic levels are grouped, the panel's selection buttons show only the basic level names.
+(Other panels can show level group names.)